Rayan-Roshan21/Property-Recommendation-System/README.md

 # 🏡 Property Recommendation System

-This project is a Python-based property recommendation tool that uses feature similarity to identify the top **k** comparable properties to a given subject property.
+This project is a Python-based property recommendation tool that uses feature similarity to identify the top 3 comparable properties to a given subject property.
 It reads property data from a JSON file and outputs the most similar properties using a distance-based algorithm.

 ---